zastavnitskiy/remote-crud/README.md

 # Architecture & File structure overview

+Main entry point is `./src/index.ts` file.
+The app is implemented as a Single Page Application and users react-router for client-side routing.

 ## File structure

 `./api` directory contains a mock of backend API client.
 For simplicity, it doesn't